DillonMeacham/Changing-Code-with-Git/README.md

 In this project, we are making code changes for a train-schedule app.
 We are a developer working with a dev team who uses feature branches to manage changes.
 <br />
 <br />
 'Feature Branches' are a very common standard for dev teams.
 Whenever code changes are made, a branch is used in source control to make changes to the code and later merge the branch through a pull request.
+This is useful to mantain multiple versions of the code with different changes simultaneously.
 <br />
 <br />
 Instead of the app's main page header reading "Train Schedule," the customer wants it to read “Find your train!”